Andrew-S-Rosen/QMOF/README.md

 4. If you have developed direct extensions, modifications, or subsets related to the QMOF database, I am more than happy to include a link to your work on this GitHub page so that all QMOF database resources can be linked to one another in a single place.

 ## Accessing the QMOF Database
-The most up-to-date version of the QMOF database can be accessed on Figshare: [**QMOF Database Download**](https://doi.org/10.6084/m9.figshare.13147324).
+All versions of the QMOF database can be accessed on Figshare: [**QMOF Database Download**](https://doi.org/10.6084/m9.figshare.13147324).

 The individual files uploaded to Figshare are described in greater detail below.